-Almost every night market in Taiwan sells these things, and each market has its own variation of sauce to smother the omelet, as well as hot sauces to accompany the dish.
+We didn’t try this, but our tour companions did.
+Almost every night market in Taiwan sells these things, and each market has its own unique variation of sauce to smother the omelet, as well as hot sauces to accompany the dish.
 Shilin’s oyster omelets are done up Taiwan-style, with eggs, veggies, and good handful of oysters, trucked in from the Western shores of southern Taiwan.

 Shilin big sausage